Brand identity · Dental, Nepal

 40

-Years marked by the anniversary system
+Years held in the anniversary mark

 5

-Brand values, the S.M.I.L.E framework
+Values, the S.M.I.L.E framework

 62